kubealex/event-driven-automation/README.md

 The Red Hat Insights use case will require that the EDA Machine is reachable from outside your network.

-You can use [ngrok](https://ngrok.com/) to set-up a temporary public address to use for the use case.
+You can use [ngrok](https://ngrok.com/) to set-up a temporary public address to use for the use case, to avoid changing it upon each restart, create a default domain.

 ### Middleware integration (Kafka, AlertManager, Mosquitto)